-We produce pigs each year to harvest for pork.
-For the past several years, we have purchased weaned piglets and raised them.
-The pigs are fed a commercial hog feed, along with sweet corn, pumpkins, eggs that are cracked when collected, hay, and other diverse foods that are available to them on our small farm.
-This summer–for the first time in over 20 years!–we are excited to produce piglets here on the farm.
-Also, with the completion of new pasture fence, the pigs will be better able to access diverse pasture for grazing.
+We have produced pigs each year to harvest for pork.
+For several years, we had purchased weaned piglets and raised them.
+As of 2020, we are producing our own piglets.
+The pigs are fed a commercial hog feed, along with sweet corn, pumpkins, eggs that are cracked when collected, hay, fresh turnips, and other diverse foods that are available to them on our small farm.
+They spend their entire lives here on the farm.

 If you’ve never purchased a whole or half hog for your freezer, the process may seem daunting.
 We deliver the pig to the butcher.
 You will decide things like how you would like your meat packaged, how many servings in a package, what type of sausage, etc. The butcher will ask guiding questions to help you choose.
 While there really is no such thing as a “typical” pig, below are some ballpark numbers from this past winter.